netglade/auto_mappr/packages/auto_mappr/README.md

 so you can only provide one grouping/main mappr that can handle everything.
 Each feature in your app can return an instance of const `AutoMapprInterface`, that each mappr internally implements.

+### Reverse mapping

+When you want to create a bidirectional mapping (e.g. normal: source to target and reversed: target to source), you can use `reverse` option on `MapType`.

+Note that it's your responsibility to make sure those objects support normal and reverse mapping and to keep them in sync.
+Also note that reverse mapping might not work properly when additional configuration such as [whenSourceIsNull] or [constructor] is used.

+For more complicated scenarios two separate mappings are recommended instead.

 ### Works with `equatable`